ve7gel/Timedata/README.md

 Timezone offset SHOULD be DST aware, but has not been tested for every timezone permutation.

 Tested OK on Polisy and RPi
+### Issues
+Please post any issues encountered on the UDI Forum.
+Github is not monitored.

 ## Release Notes
 - 2.2.3 08/03/2020